marco-dm1/marco-dm1/README.md

 - 👋 Hi, I’m @marco-dm1
 - 👀 Portfolio: https://marco-portfolio.github.io/
 - 🌱 I’m currently learning front-end web development with HTML, CSS, JavaScript and I plan to move to React in the near future.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m interested in collaborate on any front end web development projects
 - 📫 How to reach me ...